uvarc/rc-website/content/service/user-support.md

 # Office Hours

-Staff from SOMRC host weekly office hours in the HSL Room 2502.
+Staff from SOMRC host weekly office hours in the Health Sciences Library (HSL).
 Drop by with a project idea, question about a system or anything else you would like to discuss.

 <div class="alert alert-success" role="alert">
 Wednesdays 10AM-12PM <br>